gipsyh/rIC3-HWMCC24/README.md

 # Usage
 For models in aiger format:
 ```
-rIC3 <aiger model path> [certifaiger path]
+rIC3 <aiger model path> [certification path]
 ```
-If the certifier path is not specified, rIC3 will not output the witness circuit or the counter-example.
+If the certification path is not specified, rIC3 will not output the certification in [certifaiger](https://github.com/Froleyks/certifaiger) format or the counter-example in [aiger](https://github.com/arminbiere/aiger) witness format.

 For models in btor2 format:
 ```
 rIC3 <btor2 model path>
 ```
 For now, rIC3 does not support outputting certification or the counter-example of btor2 models.

 # Authers
 Yuheng Su, gipsyh.icu@gmail.com

-University of Chinese Academy of Sciences

-Institute of Software, Chinese Academy of Sciences
+University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences

 Qiusong Yang, qiusong@iscas.ac.cn